akinmail/isw-payment-sdk-android/README.md

 * Validate card is used to check if a card is a valid card, it returns the card balance and token
 * To call validate card, use this code.

-  Note: Supply your Client Id and Client Secret you got after registering as a Merchant
+  Note: * Supply your Client Id and Client Secret you got after registering as a Merchant **Please Note: *Balance is not returned for VISA Card***

 ```java
     RequestOptions options = RequestOptions.builder()